Is it safe to drink a little bit of alcohol while pregnant, such as a glass of wine?

 Key Facts on Alcohol and Pregnancy

 A developing baby can’t process alcohol.
 Developing babies lack the ability to process alcohol with their liver, which is not fully formed.
-They absorb all of the alcohol and have the same blood alcohol content as the mother.
+They absorb all of the alcohol and have the same blood alcohol concentration as the mother.

 Alcohol causes more harm than heroin or cocaine during pregnancy.
 The Institute of Medicine says, “Of all the substances of abuse (including cocaine, heroin, and marijuana), alcohol produces by far the most serious neurobehavioral effects in the fetus.”
+No type of alcohol or illicit drugs consumed during pregnancy are completely without risk.